zzz6519003/subjccn/README.md

 [subjc.com](http://subjc.com) chinese translation

-any pull request are welcomed
+Any pull request is welcomed.

 ###how to send me a pull request in 1 minute
 Those sentence in code format are the one that i'm not able to translate.